nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 .. tip::
    The sample provides TX power in the Bluetooth advertising data.
    There is no need to provide the TX power value during device model registration.
-   The device is using only Bluetooth LE, so you must select :guilabel:`Skip connecting audio profiles (e.g. A2DP, HFP)` option when registering the device.
+   The device is using only Bluetooth LE, so you must select **Skip connecting audio profiles (e.g. A2DP, HFP)** option when registering the device.

 Seeker device
 =============